shan9324/Logger/README.md

 NOTE: A logger is supposed to be available for the lifetime of a program, and thus, Singleton design pattern is used here.

 # Build
+In the root folder, one can build the application with the Logger.h as explained below:
 ```bash
 mkdir build && cd build/
 cmake ..